-Most organizations have virtualized some or all their AD domain controllers.
+Most organizations have virtualized some or all their AD domain controllers (DCs).
 Virtualized DCs have their advantages, but they also introduce risks that didn’t exist with physical servers.
 One of these risks is the temptation to use hypervisor snapshots (a point-in-time VM image) for AD backups.

-Let’s be clear: even though Microsoft supports hypervisor snapshot restores since Windows Server 2012 – i.e. they won’t break AD as they could in previous OS versions – they’re still not recommendedi.
-And they’re especially not recommended for forest disaster recovery scenarios.
+Let’s be clear: Even though Microsoft supports hypervisor snapshot restores since Windows Server 2012 (i.e., they won’t break AD as they could in previous OS versions), they still aren’t recommended.
+And they especially aren’t recommended for forest disaster recovery scenarios.

-In a forest-wide Active Directory outage, the goal is to return AD to service as quickly and reliably as possible.
+In a forest-wide AD outage, the goal is to return AD to service as quickly and reliably as possible.
 A severity 1 forest recovery event is not like a test recovery in your lab.
 It will most likely be the most stressful IT situation of your life, with C-level management breathing down your team’s necks because most or all of the business will be down.
-Every minute of outage will cost your organization tens or hundreds of thousands of dollars– so every one saved is precious.
+Every minute of an outage will cost your organization tens or hundreds of thousands of dollars—so each one saved is precious.

-With this goal in mind, let’s look at the shortcomings of using hypervisor snapshots to restore Active Directory:
+With this goal in mind, let’s look at the shortcomings of using hypervisor snapshots to restore AD:

 - A forest restored from snapshots will have difficult data consistency issues.
-Object and attribute update replication between DCs is never-ending; a partition is rarely synchronized (i.e. updates are complete and all DCs contain the same information).
+Object and attribute update replication between DCs is never-ending; a partition is rarely synchronized (i.e., updates are complete and all DCs contain the same information).
 Because of this behavior, snapshots of one DC will almost certainly contain inconsistent information relative to the other DCs being snapshotted.
 Thus, a restore of these DCs will almost certainly create lingering objects in both writeable and read-only partitions.
-An AD lingering object is an object that is present on one DC but has been deleted and garbage collected (i.e. is completely gone) from other DCs, creating a consistency problem across the directory partition and global catalog.
-If your DCs don’t have strict replication consistency enabledii, the lingering objects will then replicate to other DCs.
-And if you’re still running Windows Server 2008 / R2, you could induce USN rollbackiii in your forest.
+An AD lingering object is an object that is present on one DC but has been deleted and garbage collected (i.e., is completely gone) from other DCs, creating a consistency problem across the directory partition and global catalog.
+If your DCs don’t have strict replication consistency enabled, the lingering objects will replicate to other DCs.
+And if you’re still running Windows Server 2008 / R2, you could induce USN rollback in your forest.